ziyin-dl/global-anchor-method/README.md

 In particular, we showed that the global anchor method is
 - theoretically as powerful as the alignment method,
-- practically more widely applicable and easier to implement than the alignment method,
+- practically more widely applicable and easier to implement than the alignment method (i.e. compare embeddings with different dimensionalities)
 - reveals finer structures than frequency-based methods (e.g. Pechenick et. al. [Characterizing the Google Books corpus: Strong limits to inferences of socio-cultural and linguistic evolution](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0137041))

 Here is a short overview of what is in this directory.